Home » International Relations » India-Sri Lanka Relations

 • Instability in Afghanistan: Under Taliban rule, Afghanistan is grappling with economic hardship, making it a potential hub for narcotics trade and illegal migration.

-• Myanmar’s Regional Risks: Myanmar’s instability also increases risks of illegal migration and cross-border issues for the region.
+• Myanmar’s Regional Risks: Myanmar’s instability also increases the risks of illegal migration and cross-border issues for the region.

 • Stalemate with Pakistan: India’s relations with Pakistan remain largely frozen, with little progress towards normalization.